signalfx/tracing-examples/profiling/docs/02_enable_profiler.md

 While it is also possible to use an environment variable, we will simply pass this as a java system property by adding `-D`.
 Modify the run command from before, but add the config setting to enable the profiler.
-Don't forget to substitute `<profiling-workshop-xxx>` with the service name you decided on in the previous section:
+Don't forget to substitute `profiling-workshop-<xxx>` with the service name you decided on in the previous section:

 ```
 $ java -javaagent:splunk-otel-javaagent-all.jar \
     -Dsplunk.profiler.enabled=true \
     -Dotel.resource.attributes=deployment.environment=workshop \
-    -Dotel.service.name=<profiling-workshop-xxx> \
+    -Dotel.service.name=profiling-workshop-<xxx> \
     -jar build/libs/profiling-workshop-all.jar
 ```